maximbircu/pull-request-assistant/documentation/documentation.md

 ## Project structure

-The project is based on [commander](https://www.npmjs.com/package/commander) thus, it's very easy to add new commands.
+The project is based on [commander](https://www.npmjs.com/package/commander).
+Thus, it's very easy to add new commands.

 The project is divided in 3 layers:

 - data (where all the code that gathers some data sits)
 - domain (for the business logic of the tool)
-- infrastructure (for all kind of utils, helpers and infra related stuff)
+- infrastructure (for all kinds of utils, helpers, and infra related stuff)

 ## Develop a new command